tazlambert/weblogic-modernization/tutorials/setup.oracle.pipeline.md

-# Build WebLogic container image using Oracle Container Pipelines (Wercker) #
+# Setup Oracle Container Pipelines (Wercker) to Enable CI/CD for WebLogic Application #

 **Oracle Container Pipelines (Wercker)** is a Docker-Native CI/CD  Automation platform for Kubernetes & Microservice Deployments.
 Wercker is integrated with Docker containers, which package up application code and can be easily moved from server to server.
 Each build artifact can be a Docker container.
 The user can take the container from the Docker Hub or his private registry and build the code before shipping it.
 Its SaaS platform enables developers to test and deploy code often.
 They can push software updates incrementally as they are ready, rather than in bundled dumps.
 It makes it easier for coders to practice continuous integration, a software engineering practice in which each change a developer makes to the codebase is constantly tested in the process so that software doesn’t break when it goes live.

 Oracle Container Pipelines is based on the concept of pipelines, which are automated workflows.
 Pipelines take pieces of code and automatically execute a series of steps upon that code.

-This tutorial demonstrates how to create Oracle Container Pipelines application (CI/CD) to build/update custom WebLogic container image using official WebLogic image from Docker Store as base source.
+This tutorial demonstrates how to create Oracle Container Pipelines application (CI/CD) to build/update custom WebLogic container image using customized Docker image or official WebLogic image from Docker Store as base source.

 The custom WebLogic Domain has the following components configured/deployed: